Intrusion Detection on Apache Web Server

 File Upload

 A File Upload attack occurs when an attacker uploads malicious files by abusing the file upload feature of a web application.
-These files can often be scripts containing commands that can be executed on the web server.
+These files can often be scripts containing commands that can be executed on the web server (Webshells).

 Webshells are small malicious scripts that attackers can install and run on a web server.
-It is usually written in server-side languages -‹-‹such as PHP, ASP, JSP.
+They are usually written in server-side languages such as PHP, ASP, JSP.
 Webshell provides attackers with broad powers such as executing commands on the server, uploading/downloading files, stealing data, and creating backdoors.

 File Upload Attack Indicators